CesarValiente/GeofencesDemoBaseProject/README.md

 	6.6 onAddGeofencesResult()

-7- ConnectionCallbacks were explained before, here we have to add:
+7- ConnectionCallbacks in the GeofenceRequester, add:

 	7.1 onDisconnected()